-If you completed all of these steps without an issue, you are now a proud owner of a functional, backed up Toast Wallet and even know how to properly use it.
+If you completed all of these steps without any issue, you are now a proud owner of a functional, backed-up Toast Wallet and even know how to properly use it.

 Toast wallet is considered to be safe, as the community user reports seem generally positive.
 Some more tech-capable members looked into the code as well and found nothing of concern to report.
 Additionally, user data isn’t stored by the company behind the wallet, thus there’s no danger of them being hacked and exposing you.

-Some people had concerns about the backup code generation; the code is saved on your desktop computer which can potentially be a sign of trouble and low safety.
+Some people had concerns about the backup code generation; the code is saved on your desktop computer as a desktop wallet which can potentially be a sign of trouble and low safety.

 The wallet can be run on/from multiple devices; all you need to do is generate the backup of the wallet and then use that + either your PIN or your passphrase or your recovery phrase to restore the wallet on a different device.
 All you have to do is select the “existing wallet” option at the initial wallet setup screen.